-5 Simple Steps to Handling Your Own Car Accident Property Damage Claim in Louisiana Without Hiring an Attorney
+How to Handle Your Car’s Damage Claim in New Orleans, Without Hiring an Attorney (in 7 Easy Steps)

-If you are involved in an automobile accident in Louisiana, chances are your car will have been damaged and may need to be repaired or replaced.
-You may have suffered some level of bodily injury also.
-While the services of an experienced car accident attorney will often be necessary to help handle a bodily injury claim, handling a property damage claim is something that you may be able to do yourself without having to pay a lawyer to help you.
+If you are involved in an automobile accident in New Orleans, Louisiana, chances are your car will have been damaged and may need to be repaired or replaced.
+If you have suffered some level of bodily injury as well, it is you may well want the services of an experienced car accident attorney in New Orleans to help handle a bodily injury claim.
+However, if there are no injuries, most personal injury firms will likely not be willing to take your case on contingency.
+Therefore, handling a property damage claim for your vehicle is something that you may want to (and be able to) do yourself without having to pay a lawyer to help you.

 Unfortunately, when it comes to getting your car fixed, what to do and who to talk to can be confusing.
-Also, chances are getting your vehicle repaired quickly is dire, as you need your car to get back and forth from work, school, daycare, etc.
+Also, it is likely that getting your vehicle repaired quickly is very important, as you need your car to get back and forth from work, school, daycare, etc.

-Here are five simple steps to handle your own property damage claim:
+In the meantime, here are some simple steps to handle your own property damage claim with the insurance company.

 Use your cellphone camera to document the following items: